M&S hopes man for all seasons can revitalise fashion

-LONDON When Steve Rowe takes over the top job at Marks & Spencer (MKS.L) in April, the 48-year-old soccer-loving Londoner will have to succeed where many others have failed: enticing women to spend on the British institution's fashion.
+LONDON, Jan 11 When Steve Rowe takes over the top job at Marks & Spencer in April, the 48-year-old soccer-loving Londoner will have to succeed where many others have failed: enticing women to spend on the British institution's fashion.

 The 26-year M&S veteran takes charge of a firm struggling to compete in the cut-throat retail sector despite outgoing boss Marc Bolland spending billions modernising the 132-year-old firm's stores, supply chain, logistics and website.